Beta You're reading the docs for Kubb v5, which is currently in beta. View the stable v4 docs

 NOTE

-Required: true* is conditional — only required when the parent group option is used. group itself stays optional.
+Required: true* is conditional.
+It only applies when the parent group option is used, and group itself stays optional.

 group.name